mtlynch/mtlynch.io/_posts/2017-05-07-building-a-vm-homelab.md

 I do the bulk of my home development work in virtual machines (VMs).
 My main desktop PC is a Windows 10 machine, so I had always run my VMs from within VirtualBox.

-This setup worked fine, but I was starting to become aware of its increasing pain points.
-I searched around and found [a post](https://blog.brianmoses.net/2016/07/building-a-homelab-server.html) by Brian Moses where he describes building a dedicated "homelab" server for running VMs.
-I really liked this idea, and I was inspired to do the same.
+This setup worked fine, but I was starting to become aware of the increasing pain points.
+I searched and found [a post](https://blog.brianmoses.net/2016/07/building-a-homelab-server.html) by Brian Moses where he describes building a dedicated "homelab" server for running VMs.
+I really liked this idea and was inspired to do the same.

 # Why VMs?

 ## Clean Environments

 All the software I write depends on a particular software environment.
 For example, development on my project [ProsperBot]({{ base_path }}/prosperbot/) depends on the Go toolchain, nginx, and Redis.
-If I kept installing dependencies for each of my projects all on my main desktop PC, it would become a mess of different web servers, database servers, and competing versions of the same libraries.
+If I keep installing dependencies for each of my projects all on my main desktop PC, it becomes a mess of different web servers, database servers, and competing versions of the same libraries.

 ## Security: VM Isolation

 VMs also provide security by keeping software isolated from my main system.
-I like to experiment with a lot of new tools and apps, but it's always possible that an app I install could be malicious (maybe the developer made a malicious app, maybe it's a legitimate app but an attacker compromised it to spread malware).
+I like to experiment with new tools and apps, but it's always possible that an app could be malicious (maybe the developer made a malicious app, maybe it's a legitimate app but an attacker compromised it to spread malware).
 If I install an app directly to my Windows machine and it infects it with malware, it's game over.
 Very basic malware running on my machine could record everything on my screen, control my Gmail, Facebook, Github, or hold all my files [for ransom](https://en.wikipedia.org/wiki/Ransomware).

 Malware running in a VM is much more limited in the damage it can cause.
 If I install software in a VM and it covertly installs a keylogger, it can only record my keystrokes in that VM, not my main desktop machine.
 VMs are not a complete defense, as advanced malware could [escape the VM](https://arstechnica.com/security/2017/03/hack-that-escapes-vm-by-exploiting-edge-browser-fetches-105000-at-pwn2own/), but they still provide a large degree of protection.

 # Why a Whole VM Server?

-I've been running virtual machines within my main Windows desktop with VirtualBox, but I have a few issues with it:
+I've been running virtual machines within my main Windows desktop with VirtualBox, there a few issues:

-* Any time I restart my main PC, I also have to one-by-one shut down or suspend every VM I'm running, then one-by-one start each up again after the reboot.
+* When I restart my main PC, I also have to laboriously shut down or suspend every VM I'm running, then start each up again after the reboot.
 * My main PC crashes about once a month and VirtualBox is really bad at recovering from crashes.
-On reboot, it tends to think that the VM image files are locked and I have to futz around with the filesystem to fix it.
+On reboot, thinks that the VM image files are locked and I have to futz around with the filesystem to fix it.

 With a dedicated VM server, I can run a barebones Linux server OS on it.
 The less software running on a machine, the less frequently it requires reboots and the less likely it is to crash.